vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 of the daily worship of the initiated Pāśupata, who, after his bath in ashes,

 enters slowly the sanctum.
-Then he falls to his knees on a spot to the right of the image \( mūrtidakṣiṇe bh¯upradeśe\), makes an a˜

-njali  before his heart, and looks at
+Then he falls to his knees on a spot to the right of the image \( mūrtidakṣiṇe bh¯upradeśe\), makes an añjali  before his heart, and looks at

 Śiva in the image as if He were there in His very person, and which means that,

 he, fully concentrated and with his head turned towards the north, practises japa with the aim of that \( viśeṣa\) detachment from the sensual world, after which japa he sinks into meditation on Śiva; only then \( eva\) he should burst into repeated boisterous laughter̥ 30

-28 Bhāsarvaj˜

-na \(?\) ad  Gaṇakārikā 5c \(p.
+28 Bhāsarvajña \(?\) ad  Gaṇakārikā 5c \(p.
 9\):

-**gurur **ācāryaḥ sa dvividhaḥ parāparabhedāt | tatrāparaḥ pa˜
+**gurur **ācāryaḥ sa dvividhaḥ parāparabhedāt | tatrāparaḥ pañcārthajñānamaryādānvī-

-ncārthaj˜

-nānamaryādānvī-

 taḥ | . . . tasyādhiṣṭhātā bhagavān maheśvarah. paro guruh. |

 29 SvT \(Bombay eḍ\) 3.129–131ab:

-kr̥ takr̥ tyaḥ prahr̥ ṣṭātmā prahr̥ ṣṭanayanam
+kr̥ takr̥ tyaḥ prahr̥ ṣṭātmā prahr̥ ṣṭanayanaṁśiśum |

-. śiśum |

 utthāpya hastāt saṁgr̥ hya dakṣin